The-Balance-FFXIV/balance-static/content/jobs/ranged/bard/basic-guide.md

 Depending on what song you're in, there will be some minor skill use differences.

-In Wanderer's Minuet, procs give stacks to spend on Pitch Perfect, up to three.
+In Wanderer's Minuet, procs give stacks to spend on **Pitch Perfect**, up to three.
 Try to always use it at three, unless you are worried about Empyreal Arrow (which triggers a proc) overflowing you.
 Also, spend whatever you have before you leave for Mage's Ballad.

 In Mage's Ballad, procs give you half a charge of Heartbreak Shot.
 They can fill up fast, but if you use Heartbreak as able you should be fine.